cabforum/servercert/docs/BR.md

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

+DNSSEC validation back to the ICANN DNSSEC root trust anchor MUST be performed on all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective.
+The DNS resolver used for all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective MUST be a "security-aware resolver" as defined in [RFC 4035 Section 4](https://datatracker.ietf.org/doc/html/rfc4035#section-4) and MUST be compliant with [RFC 6840](https://datatracker.ietf.org/doc/html/rfc6840).

+DNSSEC validation back to the ICANN DNSSEC root trust anchor SHOULD be performed on all DNS queries associated with the validation of domain authorization or control by Remote Network Perspectives used for Multi-Perspective Issuance Corroboration, but it is not required.

 CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.

 **Note**: FQDNs may be listed in Subscriber Certificates using `dNSName`s in the `subjectAltName` extension or in Subordinate CA Certificates via `dNSName`s in `permittedSubtrees` within the Name Constraints extension.